Posted in:

 Visiting a Therapist

 Visiting a therapist may be helpful for you to manage the symptoms of illness anxiety more effectively.
+You can Get help for your anxiety at CARESPACE in Kitchener Waterloo (or somewhere local to you).
 Your therapist may use different therapy techniques like cognitive behavioral therapy (CBT), behavioral stress management, and exposure therapy.

 CBT can be helpful for you to find different ways to cope with the symptoms of illness anxiety so it doesn’t take a toll on you.
 It can allow you to learn skills to cope with anxiety and stress, improve your daily life functioning, identify your fears and beliefs, and change the way you react to your symptoms or body sensations.